osama-allam/AssessmentCloudLibrary/README.md

 # Getting Started

 * You can get started with this project by cloning the solution and run the `CloudLibrary.Frontend` project, this should open the browser on this URL `http://localhost:<port>/index.html` containing **swagger** document page for the below mentioned APIs where you can review/try each API.

+    # > Note: Instead of constructing request body for each API I've encluded here <u>Request body example</u> section in each API.

 # APIs:
 * Supports only `application/json` or `application/xml` responses